 Like pretty much anywhere in the world, however, there may be some unwanted attention at times – possibly more so from other travellers than locals themselves.
-To make sure that you have a safe time and understand the problems that might come up during your trip, we have put together this tailor-made list of tips for solo travellers in Bulgaria.
-It’s all about travelling savvy and we’re here to help.
+To make sure that you have a safe time and understand the problems that might come up during your trip, we have put together this tailor-made list of tips for female travellers in Bulgaria.

 - Bulgarian women don’t tend to go out to bars and nightclubs by themselves.
 With this in mind, if you want to go out as a solo foreign lady, you should be aware that you will probably attract some attention and may get a few unwanted advances.
 If you want to avoid that, find some travel buddies to go out with.

 - Speaking of which, a good way to meet likeminded travellers – male or female – is to stay at the right accommodation.
 The key here is research, mainly reading reviews of hostels and hotels that have been written by other female travellers.